akeneo/pim-docs/technical_overview/teamwork_assistant/project_completeness.rst

   - or is it complete?

 - Project model:

   - locale
   - channel
   - product filters
   - products (*)
   - user groups (*)

-.. _calculation step: project_creation.html#calculation-steps

 (*) As these fields are only used for the completeness calculation purpose and they have no sense from a business point of view, they are not mapped to doctrine.
 The `products` field from project model is a n - n table that helps to join project to pre-processing.
 The `user groups` field from project model is a n - n table that helps to know who is impacted by the product selection.
-These tables are filled thanks to the `calculation step`_.
+These tables are filled thanks to the :doc:`calculation step <project_creation>`.

 By cross-checking pre-processing table, project table, category accesses table, attribute group accesses table we are able to calculate those three little numbers that are the number of products not started to enrich, in progress and done